If a property sells for $62,300 and the brokerage charges 7%, how much will the sales associate receive after commission distribution?

 Prepare for the Florida Realtor Sales Associate Exam with interactive quizzes, detailed questions, and insightful explanations.
 Boost your confidence and ace your test!

-To calculate how much the sales associate will receive after commission distribution, we first need to determine the total commission earned on the sale of the property.
-Given that the property sells for $62,300 and the commission rate is 7%, we calculate the total commission as follows:
+To determine how much the sales associate will receive after the commission distribution, it's important to first calculate the total commission from the sale of the property.

 Total commission = Sale price × Commission rate

-Sales associate's share = Total commission × 50%
+Sales associate's portion = Total commission × Sales associate's split

 Subscribe